Veridise/veridise-docs/zkvanguard-legacy/detectors/uc-subcmp-outputs.md

 The USCO detector is invoked by selecting "Unconstrained subcomponent output" (`uc-subcmp-outputs`) in the Detector selection during the tool configuration step.

 ## Example and Explanation

-The following example circom file contains the implementation of the `Diff` component, which is designed to compute a positive difference between two inputs, `m` and `n`.
+The following Circom file contains the implementation of the `Diff` component, which is designed to compute a positive difference between two inputs, `m` and `n`.
-As the goal is to compute a positive and non-zero difference, the circuit is designed to constraint `m > n`.
+As the goal is to compute a positive and non-zero difference, the circuit is designed to constrain `m > n`.
 A very similar example is presented in the discussion of the [unconstrained subcomponent inputs](./uc-subcmp-inputs.md) detector, but the implementation of the `Diff` component differs slightly.